opnbnch/scientist_ii_comp_drug_disco/README.md

 Working at OpenBench means working in close collaboration with biotech companies on the cutting edge of target-based drug discovery.
 Our success-driven model demands constant innovation in the practical applications of virtual screening technology.
 We require a high degree of scientific acumen and rigor to consistently deliver chemical series that advance our collaborators’ high-impact R&D programs.

 OpenBench is a remote-first company based in San Francisco with operations across North America, Europe, Asia, and Oceania.

-## The Role
-OpenBench is hiring a scientist with expertise in computational drug discovery to join the discovery team.
-The role requires practical experience in executing structure-based virtual screens from structure preparation to experimental validation.

-The role is responsible for maximizing successful outcomes in early discovery collaborations.
-The scientists will evaluate protein structural data to determine ligandability and estimate achievable potency, perform virtual screens of multi-billion compound libraries using OpenBench’s screening platform, parse and analyze assay readouts, and drive potency and physicochemical improvements through design-make-test-analyze (DMTA) cycles.

 ## Responsibilities